Overview of the Disciplinary Process

 Review of Alleged Violations When College Is Not in Session (Where a Sanction Will Not Exceed Disciplinary Probation)

-If a student is alleged to have committed a violation of the Code of Student Conduct near or after the end of a semester for which an administrative hearing would otherwise be appropriate, the Disciplinary Officer or their designee may issue a letter of resolution to the student that includes a proposed finding and sanctions (or points, if the Policy on Alcohol and Drugs was violated) based on the information then available.
+If a student is alleged to have committed a violation of the Code of Student Conduct near or after the end of a semester for which an administrative hearing would otherwise be appropriate, the Disciplinary Officer or their designee may issue a letter of resolution to the student that includes a proposed finding and sanctions (or points, if the Policy on Alcohol and Other Drugs was violated) based on the information then available.
 If the student accepts the proposed resolution, the proposed finding and sanctions (or applicable points) will be applied.
 If the student prefers to review the case with the Disciplinary Officer or their designee, an administrative hearing will be scheduled in order to review the case.
 The administrative hearing, and any subsequent proceedings, will be subject to the otherwise applicable terms of this System of University Standards and Student Conduct.

 Conflict Resolution is encouraged as an alternative means to resolve conflicts.
 The Disciplinary Officer will determine if conflict resolution is appropriate.
 The Disciplinary Officer, at their discretion, may decline to process a complaint until parties in a non-academic misconduct case make a reasonable attempt to achieve a mediated settlement.
 To be binding in a disciplinary case, any mediated settlement must be approved by the disciplinary officer.
 If mediation fails, the case will be forwarded for an administrative hearing or hearing before the University Student Conduct Board, as applicable.

 If, in the judgment of the disciplinary officer, the safety or well-being of the accused student or any other person(s) may be jeopardized by the presence on campus of the student or the ongoing activity of a student organization whose behavior is in question, the disciplinary officer may suspend the student or student organization pending the conduct of disciplinary proceedings.
 The disciplinary officer may also suspend a student or organization pending disposition of a civil or criminal court action.
-Conduct involving acts of violence, physical abuse, use of weapons, or behavior covered by Colgate’s Policy on Public Order, the Policy on Alcohol and Drugs, and/or the Policy on Hazing are examples of situations for which an interim suspension may be expected.
-In all cases in which an interim suspension is imposed, the student or student organization will be given the opportunity to meet with the Disciplinary Officer prior to such suspension being imposed, or as soon thereafter as is reasonably possible.
+Conduct involving acts of violence, physical abuse, use of weapons, or behavior covered by Colgate’s Policy on Public Order, the Policy on Alcohol and Other Drugs, and/or the Policy on Hazing are examples of situations for which an interim suspension may be expected.
+In all cases in which an interim suspension is imposed, the student or student organization will be given the opportunity to meet with the disciplinary officer prior to such suspension being imposed, or as soon thereafter as is reasonably possible.

 Referral to Hearing Body